nyu-database-design/course-materials/README.md

 # Database Design

-A collection of examples mostly focused on database design.
+Slides used to teach a survey of the nuts and bolts of using databases.

+## Publishing slides

-Slides are auto-generated from the materials in the ```docs``` folder.
+Slides are auto-generated from the materials in the `docs` folder using Git Pages.

+## Running locally

+- Install Jekyll globally
+- `cd` into the `docs` directory
+- run `jekyll serve`